About

 I didn’t plan on becoming a teacher.
 I’d done some video work for Claxton High School — my alma mater — to help them secure state funding for a CTAE-focused program within the school.
 They got the funding.
 (I’d like to think my work helped.)
 I even came up with the program’s name: “The Den.”
 It meant enough to me that I got it tattooed on my arm.

 When The Den’s leadership said they needed someone to teach a combined Journalism and A/V class, I wanted in.
 I started in 2020 with two sections and no teaching experience.
-Five years later, I’m full-time, teaching Journalism and Broadcast Video Production, Chorus, and A/V Technology on a block schedule.
+Now I’m full-time, teaching Journalism and Broadcast Video Production, Chorus, and A/V Technology on a block schedule.
 The program grew because the students got better, and the school kept adding sections to match.

 “Above all, my job is to make sure these kids are decent people who are functional in society.
 Sure, I teach them specific skills, but my job is also to be a role model and get them prepared for adulthood in general.”